 The Company intends to defend vigorously against the allegations in each of the above lawsuits.
-The Company had a net recovery for these OIG investigations, due to a one-time insurance reimbursement of \$1.0 million for certain legal costs, for the ended December 31, 2013.
-The net costs to comply with these OIG investigations were \$2.1 million, \$1.2 million and \$1.2 million for the years ending December 31, 2013, 2012 and 2011, respectively.
+The net costs incurred related to U.S. v.
+Vitas and related regulatory matters were \$2.1 million, \$2.1 million and \$1.2 million for 2014, 2013 and 2012 respectively.
 Regardless of the outcome of any of the preceding matters, responding to the subpoenas and dealing with the various regulatory agencies and opposing parties can adversely affect us through defense costs, potential payments, diversion of management time, and related publicity.
 Although the Company intends to defend them vigorously, there can be no assurance that those suits will not have a material adverse effect on the Company.